Capati/wgpu-odin/examples/README.md

 #### [Square](./square/square.odin)

 This example shows how to render a static colored square with only using vertex buffers.

+#### Stencil Triangles

+This example renders two different sized triangles to display three same sized triangles, by demonstrating the use of stencil buffers.

 #### [Two Cubes](./two_cubes/two_cubes.odin)